Discrete triangulated categories: Properties of triangulated categories: cone finite, hom bounded

 We define a number of properties that suitable $\kk$-linear triangulated categories can enjoy, all of which capture certain aspects of `smallness'.
 Throughout, we assume that the class of objects of any category forms a set.
 Moreover, we apply the following abuse of terminology: whenever we speak of a `set' of objects defined by some property, we mean the class of such objects, up to isomorphism.

 Fix a field $\kk$.
-Recall that a $\kk$-linear category is called Hom-finite if all homomorphism spaces are finite-dimensional over $\kk$.
-Also recall that an additive category is Krull--Schmidt if each object has a unique decomposition into a direct sum of indecomposable objects.
-Examples are bounded derived categories of Hom-finite abelian categories.
+A $\kk$-linear category is called \emph{Hom-finite} if all homomorphism spaces are finite-dimensional over $\kk$.
+An additive category is called \emph{Krull--Schmidt} if each object has a decomposition into a finite direct sum of indecomposable objects.
+The decomposition is unique up to isomorphism and re-ordering of the summands.
+Examples are Hom-finite abelian categories and their bounded derived categories.

 Throughout this note we shall write $\hom(A,B) = \dim \Hom(A,B)$.